vi /root/mysqlbkup.sh

 #!/bin/bash

-# Specify the temporary backup directory
+# Specify the temporary backup directory.

 BKUPDIR="/tmp"

-# Database Name
+# Specify Database Name

 dbname="dbname_here"

-# store the current date
+# Save the current date

 date=`date '+%Y-%m-%d'`

-# Specify Ftp details
+# Specify Ftp details of the remote server.

 ftpserver="FtpServerIP"